Composite polaron formed on surface of two-dimensional lattice system in weak coupling regime: -matrix approach and the related coupling between non-relativistic particles

 where $\phi$ denotes the bosonic field, $g_{\phi\phi}^{b}$ is the bare coupling parameter, here $g_{\phi\phi}<0$ for attractive interaction. $g(k)$ is the interaction range-dependent function, when it's momentum-independent (for contact interaction or the short-range limit), the integral within the above equation does not converges, then the momentum cutoff is required which is of the order of inversed interaction range, e.g., $\Lambda\sim 1/l_{vdW}$.
 The cutoff $\Lambda$ goes to infinite when $g_{\psi\psi}^{b}$ goes to zero and in this case the average potential energy is zero.
 This usually corresponds to the short-range limit with very large hyperfine splitting energy between the two lowest energy hyperfine states\cite{Bruun G M,Combescot R} in open channel and closed channel respectively for a statistically mixed atomic system (like the fermi-fermi or fermi-bose mixtures).
 Such van der Waals interaction in the interface of a heterostructure system also provides a possible formation of the polaron\cite{Chen C} in the atomic layer stacking system\cite{Narayanaswamy A} which favors more the van der Waals interaction.
 Besides the van der Waals force, the attractive potential (of impurity) mediated by the crystal phonon forms the Cooper parts that produced the supetconductivity phenomenon.

 The fermi polaron formed in solid state is stable in weak coupling regime, and can be treated uncoupled with the environment, that is similar to the bare pairing in closed channel\cite{Bruun G M} which has higher energy than the open one (dressed), but in gaseous systems where the interaction can be turned via a magnetic field-induced Feshbach resonance, the single channel description with zero-range potential fails in weak interaction regime\cite{Massignan P}.
-The properties of the polaron is closely related to the dispersion of the majority component in the bath, for the most common kind of the polaron in solid system---the electron-phonon coupling induced Bose polaron, since the dispersion of longitudinal acoustic phonon is $\sim sk$ with large $s$ (see, e.g., Ref.\cite{Ge X J}), it is more resembles to the polaron formed in Bose gases than in Fermi gases due to the lower mass of Bosons, as can be seen from the Bogoliubov dispersion in a BEC at nearly zero temperature.
+The properties of the polaron is closely related to the dispersion of the majority component in the bath, for the most common kind of the polaron in solid system---the electron-phonon coupling induced Bose polaron, since the dispersion of longitudinal acoustic phonon is $\sim v_{s}q'$ ($q'$ is the phonon momentum) with sound velocity $v_{s}$ (see, e.g., Ref.\cite{Ge X J}).